Non-relativistic regime and topology: topological term in the Einstein equation: Topological term in the Einstein equation with a bi-connection theory

 \subsection{Constraints on the missing term}

-If we require the NR limit to exist in non-Euclidean topologies we need to consider a modified Einstein equation~\eqref{eq::EE_Top} where the additional term $\T{\Top}$ has the following properties in the NR limit:
+If we require the NR limit to exist in non-Euclidean topologies we need to consider a modified Einstein equation~\eqref{eq::EE_Top} where the additional term $\T{\Top}$ allows for spatial curvature.
+From the limit alone, few constraints can be drawn for this term.
+For instance, considering the Taylor series~\eqref{eq::T_munu}--\eqref{eq::T^munu_star} for the energy-momentum tensor, along with the relations

-These two conditions allow for $\hat\CR^{\alpha\beta} \not= 0$ in the limit, which is required for non-Euclidean topologies (Property~\eqref{eq::property}).
-Apart for these conditions, no other constraint is imposed on $\T{\mathcal{T}}$ by the limit.
+this implies $\accentset{(-1)}{{\cal T}}_{\alpha\beta} \propto \tau_\alpha \tau_\beta$ and $\accentset{(0)}{{\cal T}}^{\alpha\beta}$ to be spatial and non-zero.
+Apart for these few conditions, no other constraint is imposed on $\T{\mathcal{T}}$ by the limit.
 Therefore, there is substantial freedom on the extrapolation at full order of this term.
-We found four natural constraints to consider: \begin{itemize} \item[1.] $\T{\mathcal{T}} = 0$ for a Euclidean topology. \item[2.] $\T{\mathcal{T}}$ is related to the class of topology of $\CM$, i.e. to the covering space of $\CM$. \item[3.] $\T{\mathcal{T}}$ depends on second (or less) derivatives of the spacetime metric. \item[4.]
-The NR limit of the modified Einstein equation should lead (in the spherical or hyperbolic cases) to the NEN theory presented in Appendix~\ref{sec::NEN} (see also \citep{2022_Vigneron_b, 2022_Vigneron_et_al}). \end{itemize}
+We found four natural conditions to consider that would constrain this freedom: \begin{itemize} \item[1.] $\T{\mathcal{T}} = 0$ for a Euclidean topology. \item[2.] $\T{\mathcal{T}}$ is related to the class of topology of $\CM$, i.e. to the covering space of $\CM$. \item[3.] $\T{\mathcal{T}}$ depends on second (or less) derivatives of the spacetime metric. \item[4.]
+The NR limit of the modified Einstein equation should exist in any topology. \end{itemize}

-The reason for {Constraint 1.} is to retrieve Einstein's equation in the Euclidean case.
+The reason for {Constraint 1.} is to retrieve the Einstein equation in the Euclidean case.
 With {Constraint 2.} we reject the possibility of having a coupling term with the fluid.
 The reason is that we want $\T\Top \not= 0$ even in vacuum.
 We also require $\T\Top$ to be related only to the class of topology (i.e. the covering space) and not the precise topology.
-The reason for this comes from the Euclidean case: $\T\Top = 0$ for any Euclidean topology, so we should expect the same behaviour in other classes, with $\T\Top$ being the same within a class. {Constraint 3.} is chosen such that we keep a second order theory.
+The reason for this comes from the Euclidean case: $\T\Top = 0$ for any Euclidean topology, so we should expect the same behaviour in other classes, with $\T\Top$ being the same within a topological class. {Constraint 3.} is chosen such that we keep a second order theory.
 We see no reason why the order of a theory should depend on the topology chosen.
-A consequence is that $\T\Top$ must depend on an additional field other than the metric $\T g$ (due to Lovelock's theorem \citep{1972_Lovelock}).
-We can require this field to be related to the class of topology. {Constraint 4.} is the reason for introducing $\T\Top$.\saut
+A consequence is that $\T\Top$ must depend on an additional field other than the metric $\T g$ (due to Lovelock's theorem~\citep{1972_Lovelock}).
+We can require this field to be related to the class of topology. {Constraint~4.} is the reason for the modification.\saut

 Because $\Top_{\mu\nu}$ is related to topology, we call it \textit{the topological term}.